 "Stop Having Fun" Guys: Mostly more from the people who've scored over 100+ on endless survival and have used specific plants tend to think that everyone else should play it according to specific strategies they used.

+The Zomboss battle can be summed up in four words: WINNEBAGO ATTACK FREAKING SUCKS!
 Although the attack is predictable (immediately after getting back up, less than half his max hp left), there's absolutely nothing you can do to stop it from insta-killing 6 of your plants.

 Same thing for level 5-5, which is where you're fighting against oncoming waves of bungee zombies relying on nothing but Chompers, Pumpkins, Flower Pots, and Cherry Bombs.
 Crazy Dave sums it up at the start of the level.